 To clean the jar: Once the wax has reached the bottom of the wick, carefully poor hot water into the jar to melt any remaining wax then discard it safely.

 Coconut and rapeseed wax is biodegradable so you can add it to a compost bin.

-Wash the jar with warm soapy water and it will be ready to use again.
+Wash the jar with warm soapy water and it will be ready to recycle or to use again.